nodejs/node/doc/api/globals.md

 loading modules via some other Node.js program, or compiling them to JavaScript ahead of time.

-Since the Module system is locked, this feature will probably never go away.
+Since the module system is locked, this feature will probably never go away.
 However, it may have subtle bugs and complexities that are best left untouched.

+Note that the number of file system operations that the module system has to perform in order to resolve a `require(...)` statement to a filename scales linearly with the number of registered extensions.

+In other words, adding extensions slows down the module loader and should be discouraged.

 ### require.resolve()
 <!-- YAML